technex-iit-bhu/technex-registration-25/docs/workshops.md

 This handler retrieves a specific workshop based on its name.

 ### Parameters:
-- `name`: The title of the workshop to retrieve.
+- `name`: The name of the workshop to retrieve.

 ### Structure:
 ```go